iov-one/iov-core/README.md

 There have been some reported issues on node `10.6.0` even after this, all around compiling node-usb for the ledger transport.

+### My PR works but the CI rejects it

+Make sure you at least ran `yarn test` in all the directories where you modified code.
+The CI will reject any PR if type definitions change after compiling the code to ensure it was build and committed prior to pushing.

 ## License

 This repository is licensed under the Apache License 2.0 (see NOTICE and LICENSE).